 By the time I got to work, my hair had dried into the most natural-looking bombshell-level waves.
 They were voluminous without looking too perfect, and had just the right amount of undone texture.
 Multiple people complimented me on my hair, and asked what I’d done differently (compared to my previous wash-and-go method, the answer was “a lot.”)
 I felt like my hair looked the way it does after a particularly skilled blowout—big, full of body, and not too perfect.

-I stumbled across this video tutorial a while back, and thought it was too good to be true.
-It seemed so easy, too easy—if your hair really looked like that afterwards, wouldn’t everyone be doing it?
+I stumbled across this video tutorial a while back and thought it was too good to be true.
+It seemed so easy, too easy—if your hair really looked like that afterward, wouldn’t everyone be doing it?
 With that doubt in mind, I twisted my hair like the model did in the video, and squeezed with a flat iron.
-After clamping down the entire length of both twists, I once again sprayed Redken’s Fashion Waves 07 Texturizing Sea Salt Spray ($19) and scrunched.
+After clamping down the entire length of both twists, I once again sprayed Redken’s Fashion Waves 07 Texturizing Sea Salt Spray (Discontinued) and scrunched.

 If the beachy, salt-spray look is your thing, then this technique is worth trying.
 My normally frizzy strands ended up with a slightly kinky feel (as in, texture, not Fifty Shades).
 Yes, they could technically be defined as “waves,” but they were definitely flatter and more crimp-like than the rounder waves from the first tutorial.
 I would recommend this to anyone who already has wavy hair and just wants to add definition, or someone with frizzy hair, who wants to add polish.
 I can’t imagine that this technique would work well on someone with fine, thin hair—the body and hold just isn’t there.